Mannington

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Mannington Hall and Gardens offers a variety of attractions and activities for visitors, including gardens, walks, and seasonal events.
-Below is a detailed summary of the opening times and conditions for each attraction:
+Mannington Estate offers a variety of attractions and activities, including gardens, walks, and a café.
+Below is a detailed summary of the opening times and conditions for each feature:

-For more information or to organize group visits, contact the estate directly.
+For more information about seasonal events or to book accommodations, visitors are encouraged to contact the estate directly.

 Admission: £12.00 adult £10.00 concessions (senior/student/carer) Children under 16 Free.